mdminhazulhaq/HAT-YOLO/README.md

 # HAT-YOLO
 HAT-YOLO is an improved lightweight YOLOv8n model that integrates dual channel–spatial attention, lightweight transformer-based attention, and GELU-enhanced modules for efficient UAV object detection on low-memory devices.
-Trained on VEDAI and RSOD, it achieves higher mAP and real-time detection speed.
+Trained on VEDAI and RSOD datasets, it achieves higher mAP accuracy while running at real-time detection speed.

 **Environmental Setup tools**
 This setup is designed for a Windows 10 environment with an NVIDIA RTX A2000 GPU.